MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/resources/Microsoft/Windows/WindowsPowerShell/examples/manage-a-windows-service.md

 ```

 The `inDesiredState` field of the result object is set to `false`, indicating that the instance
 isn't in the desired state.
-The `differingProperties` field indicates that the `property` property
+The `differingProperties` field indicates that the `StartupType`
-is mismatched between the desired state and actual state.
+property is mismatched between the desired state and actual state.

 ## Ensure a service is running with automatic startup